Giovanni Simeone: U-20 South American Championship

 Giovanni Simeone was initially a part of the Argentine Under-18 team.
-His outstanding performances earned him a call up in the U-20 team when he was just 17 years old.
-In March 2014, Simeone was called up by manager Alejandro Sabella to train with the senior Argentina national football team as a 'sparring' partner.
+His outstanding performances earned him a call-up in the U-20 team when he was just 17 years old.
+In March 2014, Simeone was called up by manager Alejandro Sabella to train with the senior Argentina national team as a 'sparring' partner.

-On 6 January 2015 the technical director of the Argentine U-20 football team, Humberto Grondona, released a list of 32 players for pre-tournament training.
-Giovanni "Gio" Simeone was among those called up for the upcoming U-20 South American Championship, which was scheduled to be held in Uruguay.
+On 6 January 2015, the technical director of the Argentine U-20 football team, Humberto Grondona, released a list of 32 players for pre-tournament training.
+Giovanni Simeone was among those called up for the upcoming U-20 South American Championship, which was scheduled to be held in Uruguay.
 On 10 January, just days before the championship was set to begin, Grondona finalized the list of 23 players, which included Simeone.
 Out of the seven River Plate players initially listed, six made it to the final squad traveling to Uruguay.

-On 14 January the Argentine U-20 national team made their debut in the U-20 South American Championship against the Ecuador U-20 team.
-It was a resounding 5–2 victory, with Gio Simeone emerging as the top scorer of the match.
+On 14 January, the Argentine U-20 national team made their debut in the U-20 South American Championship against Ecuador.
+It was a resounding 5–2 victory, with Simeone emerging as the top scorer of the match.
 He scored his first goal early in the game following a play by Ángel Correa.
 His second goal came after another assist from Correa, and Simeone simply had to tap it in.

-On 16 January, in the second match of the tournament, the Argentine U-20 team suffered a setback with a 0–1 loss to the Paraguay U-20 team, who temporarily took the lead in the group.

-On 18 January, following the previous defeat, the Argentine U-20 team bounced back with a convincing 6–2 win against the Peru U-20 team.
+On 16 January, in the second match of the tournament, the Argentine U-20 team suffered a setback with a 0–1 against Paraguay U-20, who temporarily took the lead in the group.
+Two days later, on 18 January, following the previous defeat, the Argentine U-20 team bounced back with a convincing 6–2 victory against the Peru U-20 team.
 Simeone was again the standout player, scoring twice.
-His first goal came from an assist by Sebastián Driussi, while his second came from a header after a cross by Leonardo Suárez.
+His first goal came from an assist by Sebastián Driussi, whilst his second came from a header after a cross by Leonardo Suárez.

-On 22 January, in the last match of the Group A stage of the U-20 South American Championship, the Argentine U-20 team played against the Bolivia U-20 team, securing a 3–0 victory.
-Once again, Gio Simeone was the top scorer, netting two goals, both of which came from assists by Leonardo Suárez.
+On 22 January, in the last match of the Group A stage of the U-20 South American Championship, the Argentine U-20 team won 3–0 against Bolivia U-20.
+Simeone was the top scorer again, netting two goals, both of which came from assists by Leonardo Suárez.

-On 7 February 2015 the Argentine U-20 team won the U-20 South American Championship.
-Gio Simeone played a pivotal role in the team's success and finished as the tournament's top scorer with 9 goals.
+On 7 February 2015, the Argentine U-20 team won the U-20 South American Championship after defeating hosts Uruguay 2–1.
+Simeone played a pivotal role in the team's success and finished as the tournament's top scorer with nine goals in ten games.